oliverius/logo/docs/part8.md

 `repeat 4 [fd 60 rt 90]`

 for cases like that we can do a manual tokenizer where we check each character and as such we build the tokens one character at a time.
-This is the approach from Tiny Basic (TODO reference), the example that we've been following to build our LOGO interpreter.
+This is the approach from Small BASIC, the example that we've been following to build our LOGO interpreter.

 Do we need to get rid of the previous tokenizer? yes, but not right away.
 We will "clone it" and build it slowly, kind of like in [Invasion of the body snatchers](https://en.wikipedia.org/wiki/Invasion_of_the_Body_Snatchers_(1978_film)) and when we are ready we do the "switcheroo".